sepro/sepro-venn/readme.md

 ## Scaling things up (or down)

-In case te venn diagrams are two small (or big) a scale value can be added to increase (or decrease) the size:
+In case the venn diagrams are two small (or big) the scale attribute can be added to increase (or decrease) the size:

     <sepro-venn labels='["Left", "Right"]' values='[1,2,3]' scale=2></sepro-venn>

-By adding the scale=2 attribute the venn diagram will be double the size.
+By adding the **scale=2** attribute the venn diagram will be double the size.

 # Acknowledgements